mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 First include the ``EnumeratedString.h`` header file.

-This is a template class, and its two template parameters are the name of an ``enum`` type, and a static, c-style array of ``std::string`` objects.
+This is a template class, and its two template parameters are the name of an ``enum`` type, and a _pointer_ to static vector of
+``std::string`` objects.

 Below is an example.
 Consider the mantid algorithm :ref:`BakeCake <algm-BakeCake>`, which has a string property,